YonicDev/yonic-corner/README.md

 These contain the metadata for music tracks to be played in the blog's music player.

+This is the only content collection that has subfolders, one for each "track subset", which is included in the track's ID.

 Contains JSON data only.
 Properties in italics are optional.
-The internal ID is set in the filename.

 * `title`: The title of the track
 * *`author`*: The author/composer of the music
 * *`album`*: The album to which the track belongs to.
 In the Yonic Corner, it also refers to the title of the games the soundtrack belongs to.
 * *`cover`*: The filename of the cover image.
 Preferably a square image.
 The image has to be placed in the `/src/assets/covers` folder.
+* `sources`: An array of audio sources for the track, made of objects with all properties mandatory:
+  * `src`: The URL targeting the audio source.
+  * `type`: The MIME type of the source.
+It must be one of the compatible `audio/` types.

 ## Web feeds